 A reporting company in the iron and steel sector might have a wide range of emission categories based on their inventory boundaries.
-However as per the Regulations, only CO2 direct emissions should be reported for process emissions.
+In cases where a tier 2/3 method is used to quantify process CO2 emissions, then CH4 emissions should not be estimated separately from the carbon balance method used.
+The tier 2 methodology in particular assumes an oxidation factor of 1 for all carbon containing process materials that are oxidised to form CO2.
 Emissions of CO2, CH4 and N2O shall be reported for combustion related emissions.
 These emission categories are not all unique to the iron and steel industry and an iron and steel company would estimate emissions from them using the IPCC specific categories of emissions.
 The iron and steel industry does have some specific issues and categories of emissions that are covered in this guideline and in the 2006 IPCC Guidelines Volume 3 Chapter 4.

-The table below details the relationship between direct CO_2 emission sources and the corresponding IPCC source categories for reporting under the National GHG Reporting regulations.
+The table below details the relationship between direct CO2 emission sources and the corresponding IPCC source categories for reporting under the National GHG Reporting regulations.